Lange’s daily inventory of construction steel products: the market price has dropped slightly and the transaction demand is general Lange_Sina Finance_Sina.com-breakinglatest.news-Breaking Latest News

 Lange Construction Steel Daily Inventory: The market price drops slightly and the transaction demand is average

-Futures-to-current basis: Taking the Hangzhou market as an example, on February 27, the base price of Zhongtian thread was 4,260 yuan and the main futures closed at 4,191 yuan.
-The basis was 69 yuan, an increase of 23 yuan from the previous trading day.
+Futures basis: Take the Hangzhou market as an example.
+On March 6, the base price of Zhongtian thread was 4,260 yuan and the main futures closed at 4,210 yuan.
+The basis was 50 yuan, an increase of 12 yuan from the previous trading day.

-Spot market situation: On February 27, the domestic construction steel market price dropped slightly; leading markets, Beijing, Hangzhou, Guangzhou, and Tianjin dropped slightly.According to the monitoring data of the Lange Iron and Steel Cloud Business Platform, the average price of the Ф6.0mm high line in key domestic cities is 4724 yuan, a decrease of 14 yuan from the previous trading day;RebarThe average price is 4271 yuan, down 14 yuan from the previous trading day.
-In terms of leading cities: Beijing High Line (6mm) 5110 yuan, stable; third-grade rebar (25mm) mainstream specification 4240 yuan, stable; Shanghai market high line 4740 yuan, down 20 yuan; third-grade rebar 4220 yuan, down 20 yuan.
+Spot market situation: On March 6, the domestic market price of construction steel products dropped slightly; leading markets, Beijing, Hangzhou, Guangzhou, and Tianjin dropped slightly.According to the monitoring data of the Lange Iron and Steel Cloud Business Platform, the average price of Ф6.0mm high wires in key domestic cities is 4738 yuan, a decrease of 9 yuan from the previous trading day;RebarThe average price is 4290 yuan, down 8 yuan from the previous trading day.
+Leading cities: Beijing high line (6mm) 5130 yuan, down 20 yuan; mainstream specifications of third-grade rebar (25mm) 4250 yuan, down 20 yuan; Shanghai market high line 4740 yuan, down 30 yuan; third-grade rebar 4220 yuan , down 30 yuan.

 The market opened today, and the market price fell slightly.
-It is understood that the market price in Beijing is stable today, the mainstream price of thread is 4170 yuan, and the total shipment volume of 10 large households is 6400 tons.
+It is understood that the market price in Beijing has dropped today, the mainstream price of thread is 4190 yuan, and the total shipment volume of 10 large households is 8100 tons.
 Today, the market price of mainstream resources of building materials in Hangzhou has dropped, and Zhongtian reported 4260 yuan.
-According to the statistics of Lange Iron and Steel Network, on February 27, 12 building materials traders in Hangzhou shipped a total of 20,320 tons, a decrease of 630 tons from the previous trading day.
+According to the statistics of Lange Steel Network, on March 6, 12 building materials traders in Hangzhou shipped a total of 25,600 tons, a decrease of 2,200 tons from the previous trading day.
 Today, the mainstream prices in the Guangzhou market have dropped.
-At present, the mainstream first-line resources are 4320-4330 yuan in Shaoxiang and Guangdong, 4390-4420 yuan (in pounds) in Liuzhou Iron and Steel Wangang, and 4380-4400 yuan (in pounds) in Xilin, Hebei Iron and Steel.
-Based on the above analysis, it is expected that the market may fluctuate on February 28.
+At present, the mainstream first-line resources are 4310-4320 yuan in Shaoxiang and Guangdong, 4400-4410 yuan (in pounds) in Liugang Wangang, and 4380-4390 yuan (in pounds) in Xilin, Hebei Iron and Steel.
+Based on the above analysis, it is expected that the market conditions may fluctuate on March 7.

 Massive information, accurate interpretation, all in the Sina Finance APP